 The ﬁrst of its kind in the Portland, Oregon Senior Living marketplace, this neighborhood stands out as the ideal living option for sustainable minded individuals.
 Rose Villa has partnered with Green Hammer to develop this one of a kind Net Zero energy neighborhood.

-The newly planned Net Zero Energy pocket neighborhood will consist of 9 cottage units that will produce as much energy (through the use of solar panels) as they will consume over the course of a year.
-The residences are organized as triplexes clustered around a central courtyard that features native landscaping, including two heritage oak trees at the heart of the site.
-Due to the site’s ﬂat topography, each triplex includes two ground ﬂoor units and one upper unit served by both a private stair and residential elevator.
+The newly planned Oaks Net Zero Energy pocket neighborhood will consist of 12 cottage units that will produce as much energy (through the use of solar panels) as they will consume over the course of a year.
+The residences are organized as triplexes clustered around a central courtyard that features native landscaping, including a heritage oak tree at the heart of the site.
+Due to the site’s ﬂat topography, each triplex includes two ground ﬂoor units and one upper unit which is served by both a private stair and residential elevator.

 The building envelope is a critical component to achieving the Net Zero Energy goal.
 Through an air-tight, well-insulated envelope, the energy loads of the building are greatly reduced which allows for the use of a highly efﬁ cient mechanical system.
 The Oak Grove triplexes will be conventional, light wood framed construction and include: